Career Spirit Animals

 It's human nature to look for better opportunities.
 In fact, I'd be worried if we as humans didn't ever want something better than what we have!
 Because throughout all of human history, it's essentially the core motive that has driven our society forward.

-Unfortunately, when it comes to work, it can be hard to find a path to a better job.
+Unfortunately, when it comes to working, it can be hard to find a path to a better job.
 Especially if you didn't follow the professional pathways that are laid out by society like college or graduate school.
 It can be quite frustrating to want something better, but not know where or how to start cutting a new trail.

 Growing up, I lived in the mountains in northern Utah and I used to snowmobile a lot!
 When there's fresh snow around, it's super exciting to go out and rally the snowmobile through the powder.
 But when you're the first one out in the new snow, it requires having a super powerful machine with lots of energy, and a rider with the stamina to cut a new trail!
 And sometimes, no matter how great your machine is, or how much energy you have, going uphill in un-touched powder can be almost impossible!
 Which has taught me one very valuable lesson... it's always hardest to go first.

 A lot of times when trying to make progress, it's best to just find a trail that someone else has already cut.
-Even just one person going through the snow in front of you, can make your path easier to take.
+Even just one person going through the snow in front of you can make your path easier to take.

 Find somebody and follow their lead.